The algebra of $SL_3(\mathbb{C})$ conformal blocks: Description of the degenerations

 \end{theorem}

-The two vector spaces in this theorem are isomorphic by Tsuchiya-Ueno-Yamada's proof of the factorization rules.
+The two vector spaces in this theorem are isomorphic by Tsuchiya, Ueno, Yamada's proof of the factorization rules.
 The content of the theorem is that the multiplication operation in the algebra $[\bigotimes_{v\in V(\Gamma)} V_{0, 3}(G)]^{T^{\Gamma}}$ is the "highest part" of the multiplication operation in $V_{C, \vec{p}}(G)$ with respect to a natural term order.

-This theorem reduces the problem to finding toric degenerations of $V_{0, 3}(SL_3(\C))$ which are $(T\times \C^*)^3-$invariant.
-We find three such degenerations, each producing the same polytope $CB_3^*,$ with three different "gluing" projections to the associated triples of dominant weights in $(\R_{\geq 0}^2)^3.$ As a result we actually obtain $3|V(\Gamma)|$ possible semigroup degenerations of $V_{C, \vec{p}}(SL_3(\C))$ per graph $\Gamma$, each one a potential tool of study.
+This theorem reduces the problem to finding toric degenerations of $V_{0, 3}(SL_3(\C))$ which are $(T\times \C^*)^3-$invariant (essentially this is locating binomial points on a relevant multigraded Hilbert scheme, more on this point in Section \ref{cb3}).

-We will see that the algebra $V_{0, 3}(SL_3(\C))$ is generated by the components multigraded by the simple weights $(0, 1)$ and $(1, 0).$ These components are all multiplicity free, and so have a unique invariant associated to them.
-Furthermore, the weights $(0, 1)$ and $(1, 0)$ are dual to each other, so our network graphical device above serves to give a presentation of $V_{0, 3}(SL_3(\C)),$ see Figure \ref{fig:trinodes}.
+We will see in Section \ref{cb3} that the algebra $V_{0, 3}(SL_3(\C))$ is generated by the components multigraded by the simple weights $(0, 1)$ and $(1, 0).$ These components are all multiplicity free, and so have a unique conformal block associated to them.
+The weights $(0, 1)$ and $(1, 0)$ are dual to each other, so our network graphical device above serves to give a presentation of $V_{0, 3}(SL_3(\C)),$ see Figure \ref{fig:trinodes}.

 We label these generators from left to right, top down, $X, S, T$, $ P_{12}, P_{23}, P_{31},$ $P_{21}, P_{32}, P_{13}.$ These come with a map $\partial$ to triples of dominant weights of $SL_3(\C).$